Around Tumut

 Tumut is full of beautiful parks and gardens to relax in, as you take a break from exploring the Snowy Mountains.

-The Bullpaddock on Fitzroy Street offers visitors toilets, cricket nets, a canteen and a state of the art playground, while Richmond Park on Richmond Street has picnic tables, a BBQ area, toilets, a new playground and the Tumut RSL Memorial.
+The Bullpaddock on Fitzroy Street offers visitors toilets, cricket nets, a canteen and a state-of-the-art playground, while Richmond Park on Richmond Street has picnic tables, a BBQ area, toilets, a new playground and the Tumut RSL Memorial.

 Stockwell Gardens on the corner of Fitzroy and Richmond Streets is the perfect place to enjoy a BBQ on the picnic tables, and Junction Park found on Tumut Plains Road and Pioneer Park on Elm Drive both offer full amenities, as well as direct access to the Tumut River.